28ede1/untitled-asteroids-repo/README.md

 Asteroid Frequency: Initially, asteroids spawn at regular intervals.
 As the player survives, the number of asteroids increases.

 Asteroid Speed: Over time, the speed range of asteroids increases in a set number of intervals, making the game more challenging.

+The user can go into options and change the difficulty by typing a city.
+The cities temperature is used to determine the types of asteroids that spawn, and the wind speed is used to determine the starting speed range of the asteroids.

 #### Weather API Usage